sarvagnakadiya/InsightDAO/README.md

-# What will I be able to see on KnowYourDAOs?
+# What will I be able to see on InsightsDAO?

 * Amount of tokens coming into your DAO.
 * Amount of tokens moving out of your DAO.